 Use lots of media (e.g., infographics, screenshots, videos, etc.) with simple, visual-driven content.
-Mailchimp is a stellar example that demonstrates a fantastic double whammy of emotionally driven design (who is not completely enamoured by the cheeky monkey mascot?) and user based usability.
-Everything is intuitively where you would find it.
+MailChimp is a stellar example that demonstrates a fantastic double whammy of emotionally driven design (who is not completely enamoured by the cheeky monkey mascot?) and user based usability.
+Everything is intuitively where you would look for it.

 Think of trying to make something as easy as scrambled eggs in a buddy’s kitchen; you will be hard pressed to find all the utensils necessary for the task.

 Your job is your website manager is to make sure your users intuitively know where to find everything and can scramble those virtual eggs as effortlessly as possible!

 And please remember that what’s good for the goose is not necessarily good for the gander.
 Cramming all the information sitting on your website onto your mobile site is reckless; it is extremely different to navigate on a smaller, more limited screen.
 Your site must be optimized for search engines in terms of gadgets, from most used PCs to mobile phones and tablets.

 4- Boost Traffic and Encourage Clicks (by Making your "Meta Descriptions & Titles" Compelling)

 Meta descriptions and meta titles are what your audience reads first when they find you in search results; it is the snippet of text that shows under websites’ title and URL in Google’s search engine results.